qznc/d-tut/source/philosophy.rst

 ==========

 D is greatly inspired by C++ and inherit parts of its philosophy.
-Like C++, D provides powerful abstraction mechanisms without sacrificing performance.
+D provides powerful abstraction mechanisms without sacrificing performance.
 If you are looking for a better C++, you should feel at home with D.